John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md

     get_num_cores()
     get_num_procs()

-Setting the number of threads to use, and checking that number is done with:
+Setting the number of threads to use, and checking that number, is done with:

     blas_set_num_threads(4)
     blas_get_num_procs()